Riverside Car Accidents

 After a car accident in California, you can usually recover both special and general damages.
 Special damages are economic damages, such as medical bills, lost wages, lost earning capacity, household services, and other tangible losses.
 General damages are noneconomic damages that can vary significantly depending on the jury’s analysis.
 They include pain and suffering and loss of enjoyment.Consult an Experienced Riverside Attorney after a Car Accident

 Riverside is where the California citrus industry was born, home to the University of California at Riverside, and where the first screening of the movie Gone with the Wind took place.
-If you have been struck by a careless driver in this area, the Riverside car accident lawyers at Sharifi Firm, PLC can help you seek the compensation to which you may be entitled.
+If you have been struck by a careless driver in this area, the Riverside car accident lawyers at Sharifi Firm, APC can help you seek the compensation to which you may be entitled.
 For a free consultation, call us at 1-866-422-7222 or contact us online.
 Our motor vehicle collision attorneys also represent people in Los Angeles, Temecula, Rancho Cucamonga, San Bernardino, and other cities throughout Southern California.